Sheikh, Somaliland: Description

 Several sources indicate that Sheikh is said to contain old British colonial buildings and temple ruins similar to those on the Deccan Plateau in India.
 These reports appear to be from an article in a Scottish geographic journal from 1898, among others.
 In practice and on the internet, there is nothing of historical buildings or ruins to be found, and modern guidebooks describe the city as humdrum: mundane, boring.

 Just outside the city is the Pharo Secondary School.
 It is a large complex founded in 1958 as the "SOS Hermann Gmeiner Sheikh Secondary School" and was run by SOS Children's Villages.
 In 1989, the school was looted and destroyed by Siad Barre's troops.
 In 2003, the complex was restored by a British couple and reopened.
-For this they had to pay with their lives, as a few months after the school's reopening they were murdered by terrorists from Al-Itihaad al-Islamiya because the school alledgedly converted pupils to Christianity.
+For this they had to pay with their lives, as a few months after the school's reopening they were murdered by terrorists from Al-Itihaad al-Islamiya because the school allegedly converted pupils to Christianity.
 Several senior politicians were educated here, including two former Somaliland presidents, Ahmed Silanyo and Ibrahim Egal.
 The school has strict entry requirements; only the best students are admitted.
 In 2019, management of the school was taken over by The Pharo Foundation from SOS Children's Villages and the name changed.
 There are about 260 students (2022).